Membership Geeks

 Play Podcast Episode Subscribe to the Podcast

-In many ways, launching a new membership website is one of the biggest marketing opportunities you'll experience as a membership owner.
+Launching a new membership website is one of the biggest marketing opportunities you'll get as a membership owner.

-So it makes sense why some people may advocate for constantly closing and re-opening your membership in order to recapture that opportunity over and over again.
+So it makes sense why some people advocate for closing and reopening enrollment regularly to capture that buzz again and again.

-This marketing strategy has gained a lot of traction in certain circles online over recent years and we’re here to set the record straight.
+This marketing strategy has gained traction in certain online circles.
+And we’re here to set the record straight.

-The 2019 Online Membership Industry Report shows that being closed rather than open has very little impact on how much money you make and how many members you get; and overall has next to no bearing on the performance of your membership.
+According to the 2019 Online Membership Industry Report, being closed vs. open has little impact on how much money you make or how many members you get.

 There are many people who are happy to say this is the number one way to run a successful membership.